wmorrison1818/MizzouSENG/README.md

 ### MizzouSENG Political Primary Project
-Our project shows primary data from the 2016 US presidental election.
+Our project shows primary data from the 2016 US presidential election.

 The visualization I, Will Morrison, created was the 2 primary graphs.
 I added the democrat graph and I changed the bars colors to match the political colors of each party.
-After that I made the republican background gold to seperate them from the democrats.
+After that I made the republican background gold to separate them from the democrats.

 We used the following tools: